In this guide, we'll explain common terms you may see from Google about your site's SEO.

 When verifying your site with Google Search Console, you'll see a message showing that parts of your URL are restricted by robots.txt.
 This is completely normal, and you can ignore the message.
 We ask Google not to crawl these pages because they’re for internal use only or display duplicate content.
 For example, /config/ is your Admin login page, and /api/ blocks our Analytics tracking cookie.

 Here are some pages we ask Google not to crawl.
 These pages organize content that exists elsewhere on your site.

 View a complete list of excluded pages in the robot.txt file.

-Structured data errors mean Google is looking for specific markup code on your site, and can't find it.
-If you're seeing these errors, your website and content will continue to be indexed by Google.
-They just may not be eligible for features like rich snippets.
+Structured data warnings mean Google is looking for specific markup code on your site and can't find it.
+If you're seeing these warnings, your website and content will continue to be indexed by Google and will still be eligible for features like rich snippets.

-Our engineers are always making improvements to our system, and are currently investigating the fields that Google requires.
+Our engineers are always making improvements to our system and are currently monitoring the fields that Google requires.
 In the meantime, use Google’s Data Highlighter to tag information that should display in rich snippets.
-For example, if you're seeing events markup issues, use the Data Highlighter to tag information about your event's name, location, date, and more.

 HTML improvement errors don’t prevent visitors or search engines from accessing or indexing your site.
 Since Squarespace is designed to help you build any kind of site, you may see HTML improvement suggestions that don’t apply to you.
 You can ignore these.